 - The second goal is to facilitate a pre-conference workshop on qualitative methods for new nurse scientists.

-If you are interested in learning more about the Qualitative Methods RIG, please explore the minutes from the past meetings:
+If you are interested in learning more about the Qualitative Methods RIIG, please explore the minutes from the past meetings:

-Qualitative Methods RIG minutes from the 2018 Annual Research Conference.
+Qualitative Methods RIIG minutes from the 2018 Annual Research Conference.

-Qualitative Methods RIG minutes from the 2017 Annual Research Conference.
+Qualitative Methods RIIG minutes from the 2017 Annual Research Conference.

-Qualitative Methods RIG minutes from the 2016 Annual Research Conference.
+Qualitative Methods RIIG minutes from the 2016 Annual Research Conference.